yWorks/generator-yfiles-app/README.md

  * **Grunt + [Browserify](http://browserify.org/)** Packages and minifies all JavaScript resources to a single file using Browserify.
  * **Grunt + [Webpack](https://github.com/webpack/webpack)** Packages all JavaScript resources to a single file using Webpack.

-Further information about the available tasks can be found in the generated READMEs.

 #### Module loading method
 Decide whether you want to load the library via
  * [AMD require](http://requirejs.org/docs/whyamd.html),